Mat1eub/MultithreadedApplicationsEvaluation/projet_a_rendre/README.md

 make tts : run the test and set algoritm with basis concurence

+make all : make all the comand above

 for all the program above the output wil be locate in results an be name output.csv

 make graf: to plot all result that is locate in output.csv